 Congratulations!
 You now have a deeper understanding of how HIIT can help you build muscle.
 By incorporating this type of training into your workout routine, you can activate the growth process in your muscles and improve your overall fitness level.

 Did you know that participants who performed HIIT for eight weeks showed significant increases in lean body mass compared to those who did steady-state cardio, according to a study published in the Journal of Sports Science & Medicine?
-This statistic highlights just how effective HIIT can be at building muscle and improving body composition.
+This statistic highlights how effective HIIT can be in building muscle and improving body composition.